-The late great Stephen Covey, who I had the good fortune of knowing and working with from time to time, recognized the importance of character in the trust equation.
-But trust isn't only about character.
-To paraphrase Covey, trust is a function of character and competence.
-Having one, doesn't ensure the other.
-Unless one has both, one can't be trusted to get the job done.
-For example, I might be a person of high character, but if you're drowning and I don't know how to swim, you won't be able to trust that I can save you.
+The late great Stephen Covey, who I had the good not only possible, it's essential for sustainable success. fortune of knowing and working with from time to time, recognized the importance of character in the trust equation.
+DOUG LENNICK, CEO of think2perform, is legendary for But trust isn't only about character.
+To paraphrase Covey, his innovative approaches to developing high performance in trust is a function of character and competence.
+Having individuals and organizations, and for his expertise in the art and one, doesn't ensure the other.
+Unless one has both, one science of human behavior.
+Before founding think2perform, Doug can't be trusted to get the job done.
+For example, I might served as Executive Vice President - Advice and Retail Distribution for American Express Financial Advisors (now Ameriprise Financial) be a person of high character, but if you're drowning and His is the author of six books, including Moral Intelligence 2.0.
+I don't know how to swim, you won't be able to trust that I can save you.
 Or on the flip side, if I'm a world-class swimmer who's been instructed on how to save a drowning victim, yet I lack character, I might allow you to drown.